-Ex) Direct competitors include philanthropic consultants, professional advisors, and donor-advised fund sponsors.
-Indirect competition includes donors' confidence in their own giving strategies, their lack of time to dedicate to giving, free resources found online, and the trusted advice they receive from peers and nonprofits.
+- Indirect competition includes donors' confidence in their own giving strategies, their lack of time to dedicate to organized giving, free resources found online, and the trusted advice they receive from peers and nonprofits. - Direct competitors might include philanthropic consultants, wealth planners and estate planners, donor-advised fund sponsors, giving circles and peer groups.